Syed-Tangim-Pasha/Bangla-Poem-Dataset/README.md

 https://drive.google.com/file/d/1ScG_ovvbO4g3E0AQrpN7IHhE67sVdnbj/view?usp=sharing

 Bangla poem dataset processing:
-In this portion, we used regular expression to remove double whitespaces, single white spaces, dash between words, sentences and made every poem into a long sentence of single whitespaces.
+In this portion, we used regular expression to remove double and extra whitespaces, dash between words, sentences and made every poem into a long sentence of single whitespaces.